 When used in place of skylights in a building, solar tubes, or sun tunnels, allow the building’s interior to be illuminated by natural sunlight.
-Sunlight is directed into a metallic tube through a clear cover that extends from your roof.
-As a continuous mirror, highly reflective polished sheet metal material channels the natural light down the tube and into your building.

 Table of Contents

 - Do Solar Tubes Add Heat?

 - Do Solar Tubes Work at Night?

 - How Many Solar Tubes Do I Need?